 The Quaint Artists Bluff Trail Is A Short And Sweet Hike In New Hampshire

-Artists Bluff Trail in Franconia Notch State Park is open year-round, but it best accessed when there is no snow.
+Artists Bluff Trail in New Hampshire is located in Franconia Notch State Park and is open year-round, but it is best accessed when there is no snow.
 If you do choose to make the trip during the winter, you might want to consider crampons for traction.
-You can learn more about the route on AllTrails here.
-You can also learn more about the hike through the New Hampshire State Parks blog here.
+You can learn more about the route by getting the AllTrails app and downloading the info for Artists Bluff right on your phone.